Honda Fit: Marketing

-Honda may have planned to use the name Fitta, and it was planned to be released in Japan under that name in 2001.
-Because Fitta in Scandinavian languages is slang for vagina, Honda instead used Jazz in most markets and Fit in the Americas.
+Honda planned to use the name Fitta, and it was planned to be released in Japan under that name in 2001.
+Because Fitta in Scandinavian languages is vulgar slang for vagina, Honda instead used Jazz in most markets and Fit in the Americas.

 In April 2006, Honda Australia promoted Honda Jazz with Village Green, an animated television commercial, in 30 second and 60 second versions, inspired by Thomas the Tank Engine.
 In the same month, American Honda launched the Fit with six five-second and two 30-second TV ads, with the slogan 'The Fit Is Go'.

 Subsequent ad campaigns included "Mecha-Mosquitoes," (broke 9/21) "Defense Mechanism" (breaks 10/2) and "Bats" (breaks 9/28), produced by Digital Domain.
 As part of the campaign, the vehicle also appeared in Gossip Girl, 90210, America's Next Top Model, Smallville and Everybody Hates Chris.
 Print ads "Gas Hogs" and "Cavernous" were featured in popular magazines.
 A dedicated marketing site was built to communicate top product features through games and interactive experiences.
 The campaign continued the slogan 'The Fit Is Go'.